This is a great production, this is one you need to get to... The Crucible is a must see show!

 Minneapolis, MN

-Before QAnon, before the Satanic Panic, before the Red Scare, there was the Salem Witch Trials: weaponized othering for simple revenge, or personal gain.
-The Crucible reminds us that ‘We are what we always were’, and the urgent need for us as a community to push back against this bigotry.
+Before QAnon, before the Satanic Panic, and before the Red Scare, there were the Salem Witch Trials: weaponized othering for simple revenge, or personal gain.
+The Crucible reminds us that ‘We are what we always were’ and the urgent need for us as a community to push back against bigotry.
 Before we, like Salem, get consumed by it.

 In this world of The Crucible, the audience finds itself in The Society: an isolated, controlled, cult-like community.
 Here we see how quickly and devastatingly the consequences of repression, brutal control, and insidious politics can consume all in its path.